prebid/prebid.github.io/prebid-server/features/pbs-module-storage.md

 |	moduleCode | required | Use this constant from your module `{ModuleName}Module.CODE`. |
 |	ttlseconds | optional | How long (in seconds) the data will be available in the module store. |

+### retrieveModuleEntry()

+This function reads data from the Prebid Server module caching service.

-Here is an explanation of the parameters for the `retrieveModuleEntry` function:
+Here is an explanation of the parameters:

 {: .table .table-bordered .table-striped }
 | Parameter | Scope | Description |